iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 # Enhancing IoV Security Using Lightweight Cryptographic Algorithm - ASCON

-This project proposes a two‑layer security framework for Internet of Vehicles (IoV) environments that combines a lightweight cryptographic algorithm, ASCON, for securing vehicular communication, with a machine learning‑based Network Intrusion Detection System (NIDS) for securing vehicular networks.
+This project proposes a two-layer security framework for Internet of Vehicles (IoV) environments.
+It combines the lightweight cryptographic algorithm, ASCON, with a machine-learning-based Network Intrusion Detection System (NIDS) to secure both vehicular communication and vehicular networks.

 ---